Road Programs & Services

 The County annually advertises for applications for dust control.
 Dust control agents are applied for a length of 200 meters upon approval.
 The primary dust control agent used by the municipality is calcium chloride.
 Applications must be completed by the close of the last business day in April.
 As outlined in the application, payment must be received by the County before any work commences.
 View and Download Dust Control Application

 Applicants requesting dust control on secondary highways must request Alberta Transportation, who will contact the County.

 All major and secondary highways within the County of Northern Lights are under the jurisdiction of Alberta Transportation.

 Residential Driveway Snowplowing Services Program

-Report a Maintenance Issue Program: The County of Northern Lights encourages residents to report any on-site or general issues that would require attention from the County.
-This would include, but is not limited to, culvert problems, downed signage, road damage, etc. that is on County property.
+Report a Maintenance Issue Program: The County of Northern Lights encourages residents to report any on-site or general issues that require attention from the County.
+This would include, but is not limited to, culvert problems, downed signage, road damage, etc., on County property.

 - Have a legal land description, rural address, or township/range road number.